Moors-Code/Fragment-sequencing/README.md

 6.Functions_Cell_type_abundance.R: Code contains function for cell type abundance analysis: Differential abundance analysis between two conditions and plotting of cell type proportion of interest between two conditions.

-7.Functions_ligand_receptor_analysis.R: Code contains function for L-R interaction analysis: Generation of input files for CellPhoneDB analysis; Generation of a matrix that contains interaction scores and p-values from CellPhoneDB comparing two conditions of interacting cell types of interest.
+7.Functions_ligand_receptor_analysis.R: Code contains functions for L-R interaction analysis: Generation of input files for CellPhoneDB analysis; Generation of a matrix that contains interaction scores and p-values from CellPhoneDB comparing two conditions of interacting cell types of interest.

 #### Main analysis:

+1.Pre-processing:

 1.1.Preprocessing_MULTIseq_demux.R: This part does demultiplexing of MULTI-seq FASTQ files to allocate single cells to their sphere of origin.

 1.2.Preprocessing_WTA_MULTIseqBC_integration.R: This part integrates sphere-BC with WTA Seurat objects.

+2.Mouse metastatic liver sphere-seq anaysis:

-2.1.Liver_batch_effect_correction_and_clustering.R: This part merges all liver samples by applying bath effect correction; after all samples undergo quality control, normalization, scaling and clustering.
+2.1.Liver_batch_effect_correction_and_clustering.R: This part merges all samples by applying bath effect correction; then, all samples undergo quality control, normalization, scaling and clustering.

-2.2.Liver_cell_type_annotation.R: This part annotates clustered liver Seurat object using marker genes from https://www.livercellatlas.org.
+2.2.Liver_cell_type_annotation.R: This part annotates clustered Seurat object using marker genes from https://www.livercellatlas.org.

-2.3.Liver_sphere_size_integration.R: This part integrates sphere sizes calculated from biosorter outputs with merged liver Seurat object.
+2.3.Liver_sphere_size_integration.R: This part integrates sphere sizes calculated from biosorter outputs with merged Seurat object.

-2.4.Liver_cells_per_sphere_cutoff.R: This part applies a cutoff of a least 5 cells per sphere in liver experiments, all other spheres are removed from further analysis.
+2.4.Liver_cells_per_sphere_cutoff.R: This part applies a cutoff of a least 5 cells per sphere, all other spheres are removed from further analysis.

-2.5.1.Liver_lobule_layer_classification.R: This part allocates liver spheres into lobule layers between central and portal veins depending on landmark gene expression in LECs.
+2.5.1.Liver_lobule_layer_classification.R: This part allocates spheres into lobule layers between central and portal veins depending on landmark gene expression in LECs.

-2.5.2.Liver_zonated_gene_expression.R: This part investigates liver zonation specific gene expression in LECs and KCs.
+2.5.2.Liver_zonated_gene_expression.R: This part investigates zonation specific gene expression in LECs and KCs.

-2.5.3.1.Liver_ligand_receptor_veins.R: This part first generates input files for CellPhoneDB from liver CV and PV areas and then compares interactions from CV and PV.
+2.5.3.1.Liver_ligand_receptor_veins.R: This part first generates input files for CellPhoneDB from CV and PV areas and then compares interactions from CV and PV.

 2.5.3.2.CellPHoneDB_veins.sh: This part executes CellPhoneDB analysis of input files generated in 2.5.3.1.

-2.6.1.Liver_metastatic_distance_classification.R: This part groups liver spheres into proximal and distal areas to metastatic sites.
+2.6.1.Liver_metastatic_distance_classification.R: This part groups spheres into proximal and distal areas to metastatic sites.

-2.6.2.Liver_cell_type_abundance_mets_distance.R: This part compares liver cell type abundances of proximal and distal areas to metastatic sites.
+2.6.2.Liver_cell_type_abundance_mets_distance.R: This part compares cell type abundances of proximal and distal areas.

-2.6.3.1.Liver_ligand_receptor_mets_distance.R: This part first generates input files for CellPhoneDB from liver proximal and distal areas and then compares interactions from proximal and distal.
+2.6.3.1.Liver_ligand_receptor_mets_distance.R: This part first generates input files for CellPhoneDB from proximal and distal areas and then compares interactions from proximal and distal.

 2.6.3.2.CellPHoneDB_mets_distance.sh: This part executes CellPhoneDB analysis of input files generated in 2.6.3.1.

+3. CRC organoid mixing species sphere-seq analysis:

-3.1.Organoids_species_mixing_sphere_size_GFP_integration.R: This part integrates sphere size and GFP signal from biosorter data to data of sorted spheres of colon cancer (CRC) organoids species mixing experiment.
+3.1.Organoids_species_mixing_sphere_size_GFP_integration.R: This part integrates sphere size and GFP signal from biosorter data to data of sorted spheres.

-3.2.Organoids_species_mixing_QC.R: This part applies quality control measures and normalization to organoid species mixing experiment.
+3.2.Organoids_species_mixing_QC.R: This part applies quality control measures and normalization.

-3.3.Organoids_species_mixing_decontX.R: This part applies decontX to remove cell free RNA in organoid species mixing experiment.
+3.3.Organoids_species_mixing_decontX.R: This part applies decontX to remove cell free RNA.

-3.4.Organoids_species_mixing_cell_type_annotation.R: This part clusters and annotates cells as human and mouse from the organoid mixing species experiment.
+3.4.Organoids_species_mixing_cell_type_annotation.R: This part clusters and annotates cells as human and mouse.

-3.5.Organoids_species_mixing_analysis_correctly_assigned_cells.R: This part investigates the fraction of correctly and wrongly assigned cell to spheres of the organoid mixing species experiment.
+3.5.Organoids_species_mixing_analysis_correctly_assigned_cells.R: This part investigates the fraction of correctly and wrongly assigned cell.

+4.Preliminary sphere-seq analysis of spleen and Crohn's disease biopsies:

 4.Spleen_preliminary_analysis.R: This part analyses preliminary spleen sphere-seq data.